 Apart from the little waste created during the manufacturing process, each ‘artisanal’ product carries the artisan’s unique emotional impression and style, in a celebration of local communities and their traditional crafts.

-Eco-friendly, environmentally friendly, or nature-loving fashion describe creations free from plastics, toxic chemicals, and pesticides, fashion that nurtures and protect the environment rather than polluting and destroying it.
+Eoc-conscoius, eco-friendly, or environmentally friendly fashion describe creations free from plastics, toxic chemicals, and pesticides, fashion that nurtures and protect the environment rather than polluting and destroying it.

 Made with natural and biodegradable fabrics such as Tencel, closed-loop viscose, linen, hemp, pineapple, mushrooms, and even lab-made materials, eco-friendly fashion produces minimal waste and requires low energy and water.